TITLE: PACTEC Partnerships Coordinator

 5. Perform other related duties as assigned

-Work is performed in an office environment with frequent travel to meetings throughout the region of the PAVTEC Education Consortium.
+Work is performed in an office environment with frequent travel to meetings throughout the region of the PACTEC Education Consortium.
 Occasional work outside standard business hours (e.g., early morning or evening meetings).

 Minimal physical exertion is generally required.
 Most job time is spent sitting with occasional walking and lifting of boxes of materials for distribution at meetings.